Water-Melon/Melon/docs/book/en/func.md

 MLN_FUNC_CUSTOM(entry, exit, scope, ret_type, name, params, args, ...);
 ```

-Description: Define a function with a return value type other than `void`.
-The implementation principle is to define two functions.
-The name of one function is the name specified by `name`, and the name of the other function starts with `__mln_func_`, followed by the name specified by `name`.
-The first function is just a wrapper, while the second function is the function corresponding to the function body pointed to by `...`.
-This allows you to call functions in the wrapper and add callbacks before and after the function call.
+Description: Define a function that returns a non-void type.
+The implementation is to define two functions, one with the name specified by `name`, and the other with a name that starts with `__mln_func_` followed by the name specified by `name`.
+The first function is just a wrapper, while the second function is the actual function corresponding to the function body represented by `...`.
+This allows you to call the function in the wrapper and add logic for callback function calls before and after the function call.
+If the entry callback function returns a value `<0`, the `__mln_func_xxx` function will not be called, and in this case, the return value of the function `name` will be `MLN_FUNC_ERROR`.
-The logic of counting calls is gone.

-Parameters of this macro:
+The parameters of this macro are:

-- `entry` is the callback function called before the defined function is invoked.
+- `entry`: The callback function for the function entry.
-- `exit` is the callback function called after the defined function returns.
+- `exit`: The callback function for the function exit.
-- `scope` is the scope keyword of the function.
+- `scope`: The scope keyword of the function.
-- `ret_type` is the return value type of the function.
+- `ret_type`: The return type of the function.
-- `name` is the name of the function.
+- `name`: The name of the function.
-- `params` is the formal parameter list of the function, including the parameter name and parameter type, and the parameter list is expanded with `()`.
+- `params`: The parameter list of the function, including parameter names and types, enclosed in `()`.
-- `args` is the actual parameter list of the function, does not include the type of the parameter, and expands the parameter list with `()`.
-This actual parameter refers to the parameter passed to the real function when the wrapper calls the real function.
-The parameter names and order in this list should be consistent with those in `params`.
+- `args`: The argument list of the function, excluding parameter types, enclosed in `()`.
+These arguments are the arguments passed to the real function by the wrapper when calling the real function.
+The names and order of these arguments should be identical with those in `params`.
-- `...` is the function body, use `{}` to expand it.
+- `...`: The function body, enclosed in `{}`.

 Return value: None

 #### MLN_FUNC_VOID_CUSTOM